We challenge torture used against marginalised and excluded minorities

 REDRESS challenges discriminatory torture through projects and cases such as:

-- LGBT+ Torture in Africa.
-We work to enhance the international legal standard prohibiting discriminatory torture against LGBT+ communities and identify opportunities for legal and policy reform in Africa.
+- LGBTIQ+ Torture in Africa.
+We work to enhance the international legal standard prohibiting discriminatory torture against LGBTIQ+ communities and identify opportunities for legal and policy reform in Africa.

 - Reparations for conflict-related sexual violence.
 We work with survivors in Cambodia, Bangladesh, Myanmar, and Chad to identify priorities and the legal framework for delivering reparations to survivors of conflict-related sexual violence.